-Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 45 0 45
+Semester Cre edits Lecture H ours Laborator y Hours Tot tal Contact Hours 3 45 0 45

 Students will explore the design, scheduling and control of systems that efficiently use human and capital inputs to create products and services for companies and consumers.
 Coursework will walk through capacity planning, facility location and layout, employee and task scheduling, purchasing, and quality management.
 Class will explore the growth cycles of a company and gain an understanding of different issues, options and strategies to consider as the company reaches each growth cycle.
 Prerequisite: DMM110